Our 2023 production

 Theatre: Circa Theatre, Wellington

-Playwright and Associate Producer: Rachel McAlpine is the author of ten poetry collections, five plays, five novels, and nine books about writing and writers.
+Playwright and Producer: Rachel McAlpine is the author of ten poetry collections, five plays, five novels, and nine books about writing and writers.
 Her first play was performed in Wellington, May 1980.
 Rachel’s latest and most popular collection of poems is How To Be Old (Cuba Press, 2020).
 She was a pioneer in digital content and taught thousands through her company, Contented Enterprises.
 Since 2015 Rachel has focused on writing and performing poems around the theme of aging.
+In December 2019 she performed in The Older the Better, a sell-out variety show at Circa Theatre.
 She also dances with Crows Feet Dance Collective and has an active blog, Write Into Life.

 Director: Robin Payne has been actively involved in theatre ever since leaving school, as an actor, director, innovator and educator.
 She trained at NIDA in Sydney and did post-graduate training in London at the Central School of Speech and Drama, and joined a group of avant-garde writers and theatre people.
 She returned to Wellington and taught voice at Drama School, then was head-hunted to Melbourne, then Perth.
 Returned to New Zealand in 1991 to be Director of Toi Whakaari from 1991–1997.
 Internationally acclaimed as an actor and director, she has continued to create her own works, direct other plays, and galvanise young actors through the Sheilah Winn Shakespeare Festivals.

-Associate Director: Annie Ruth, MNZM, PhD has been a major force in New Zealand Theatre for many years.
+Actor and Associate Director: Annie Ruth, MNZM, PhD has been a major force in New Zealand Theatre for many years.
 She first worked as an actor and an improviser.
 Then, seeing what she could contribute to Toi Whakaari as a trained teacher, she joined Toi Whakaari as an acting tutor, becoming Head of Acting Department.
 Then for 14 years she was Director of Toi Whakaari, overseeing its development from training actors for the stage to training practitioners in all branches of the profession for all media.
+Like Rachel McAlpine, she performed in The Older the Better, starring three distinguished and beloved nonagenarians.

 Annie’s PhD research looked at how tikanga Māori can be integrated into actor training and theatre production.
 Recent work includes performances in Welcome to the Death Café, and her own solo show, The Book Addict, and directing Silent Spring by Jan Bolwell, 2021 and 2022.